cristina-sirbu/loan-buddy/README.md

 ### GO Backend: POST /checkout

 Submits a selected loan offer for processing.
-Sends a confirmation request to the Python service and returns the approval status.
+Sends a confirmation request to the Python service and returns the approval status and an ML score.

 ```shell
 curl -X POST http://localhost:8080/checkout \